ssvargass/en-senas/diccionario/docs/index.rst

 ..
-Site Factory documentation master file, created by sphinx-quickstart.
+En-Señas | Diccionario documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Site Factory's documentation!
+Welcome to En-Se\xc3\xb1as | Diccionario's documentation!
 ====================================================================

 Contents: